socbots/flossa-webapp/README.md

 ### webRTC/
 - Audio recording using webRTC files
 - Soundmeter to gauge sound volume
-- audio.js calls checkInput for Question and trickQuestion node classes to forward next node
+- audio.js calls checkUserInput for Question and trickQuestion node classes to forward next node

 ### media/
 - video tutorial and images